Tinkerforge/piezo-buzzer-bricklet/README.rst

 After that you can generate a Makefile from the cmake script with the generate_makefile shell script (in software/) and build the firmware by invoking make in software/build/.
-The firmware (.bin) can then be found in software/build/ and uploaded with brickv (click button advanced features on start screen).
+The firmware (.bin) can then be found in software/build/ and uploaded with brickv (click button "advanced features" on start screen).